 (Tuzla, 1982) She is a Bosnian poet, writer and translator.
 She graduated from University of Tuzla where she obtained a degree in Bosnian Language and Literature.
-She has published It Can Be a Cactus, as Long as it Stings (2009) poetry book, which was nominated for literary award Kiklop in the category of first book in 2010.
-She writes a blog In the Realm of Melancholy (asjaba.com) and is one of the editors and authors of Muff (muf.com.hr), web page dedicated to feminist reading of popular culture.
-She has translated Emily Dickinson, Henri Michaux and Alejandra Pizarnik among others from English, French, German and Spanish into Croatian.
-In addition to poetry, non-fiction texts and essays, Asja Bakić writes short stories.
-Her second book a collection of short stories entitled Mars (2015), was shortlisted for the Edo Budiša Award for young writers.
+Her debut poetry collection, It Can Be a Cactus, as Long as it Stings (2009) was nominated for Kiklop literary award in 2010, and her short story collection, Mars, was shortlisted for the Edo Budiša Award for young writers.
+Bakić has translated Emily Dickinson, Henri Michaux and Alejandra Pizarnik among others from English, French, German and Spanish into Croatian.
+She also writes a blog In the Realm of Melancholy (asjaba.com) and is one of the editors and authors of Muff (muf.com.hr), a web page dedicated to feminist readings of popular culture.

-Silvia Bencivelli is a science journalist, writer and radio and TV broadcaster.
-She has been working for RAI, the Italian national public broadcasting company, for fifteen years as a presenter on Radio3 (Pagina3, cultural magazine, and Radio3 scienza, a daily scientific content programme), as well as working on various Radio3 programmes (the most recent, Tutta Salute, on health topics) and on Rai Scuola (for example, the programme Memex Doc - Donne di scienza).
-She writes about science and publishes in media such as La Repubblica, Le Scienze and Focus.
-She teaches on a Master’s programme in Science Journalism at La Sapienza - University of Rome and at the University of Bari, and teaches courses on Communication and Science Journalism at various institutions.
-She has published several works, including the novel Le mie amiche streghe (Einaudi, 2017) and the essays Why We Like Music: Ear, Emotion, Evolution (Music Word Media Group), È la medicina, bellezza! - Perché è difficile parlare di salute (with Daniela Ovadia, Carocci, 2016) and Comunicare la scienza (with Francesco Paolo De Ceglia, Carocci, 2013).
+Is a science journalist, writer and radio/TV broadcaster.
+She has been working for RAI, the Italian national public broadcasting company, for fifteen years as a presenter on various programmes.
+She writes about science for various publications, including La Repubblica, Le Scienze and Focus and teaches Science Journalism at La Sapienza - University of Rome and at the University of Bari, as well as Communication and Science Journalism at several institutions.
+Her works include the novel, My Witch Friends (Einaudi, 2017), and the essays Why We Like Music: Ear, Emotion, Evolution (Music Word Media Group), È la medicina, bellezza! - Perché è difficile parlare di salute (with Daniela Ovadia, Carocci, 2016) and Comunicare la scienza (with Francesco Paolo De Ceglia, Carocci, 2013).
 Her latest essay is entitled Sospettosi (Einaudi, May 2019).
 She has received numerous awards for her work as a journalist and editor.

 COTTAM, HilaryUnited Kingdom